fimrie/DeLinker/README.md

 # Examples

-An example Jupyter notbook demonstrating the use of DeLinker for fragment linking can be found under Examples.
+An example Jupyter notbook demonstrating the use of DeLinker for fragment linking can be found in the `examples` directory.

 # Contact (Questions/Bugs/Requests)